MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 - `folder` is the prefix of the folders that are generated to store the results from the experiment.
 - `optimizers` is a list of as many strings as the number of algorithms that will be tested in the experiment.
 Possible names for the algorithms are `BO_sklearn`, `pyCMA`, `random`, `saasbo`, `RDUCB`, `linearPCABO`, `KPCABO`, `turbo1` and `turbom`.
 - `fiids` is a list of functions to be optimized.
 The list can contain a single number or multiple integers identifying the 24 BBOB functions.
-- `iids` is a list of problem instance.
+- `iids` is a list of problem instances.
 In our paper, 0, 1, and 2 are considered.
 - `dims` is a list of problem dimensions tested within the experiment.
 - `reps` is the number of run repetitions that will be performed under the same settings (optimizer, function id, instance id, etc.).
 Different repetitions differ only for different seeds.
 The seed number for repetitions starts from 0.
 - `lb` and `ub` are the lower and the upper bounds of the search space along each dimension.
 In the paper, they are fixed as -5 and 5, respectively.